Introduction to Directory Services

 What structure do directory services follow?

 They are structured like trees in a forest.
 A company’s forest can contain multiple trees, each made up of branches called "domains", with branches consisting of leaves referred to as "objects."
-Each domain manages its own infrastructure.
+As a result, each domain manages its own infrastructure.

 Here is an illustration: